-But Lee discovered that it was an issue.
+Lee discovered that it was an issue.
 In ordinary classroom interactions heteronormativity closed the distance he tried to maintain between his personal and professional lives.
 For instance, his students' everyday language resisted his efforts to create a classroom space, and a teacher identity in that space, that was cleanly separated from ways of knowing and being outside the classroom.
-His students marked their disapproval about any number of things with comments like "Oh, that's so gay!", and nonchalantly hurled "fag" at each another.
-Whether to some students these were dead metaphors, or were effective put-downs precisely because they remained linked to a pathologized identity, they made clear to Lee that his relationship with students was mediated by language that reached beyond the formal science curriculum.
-Coming out made Lee more sensitive to homophobic language, and this awareness sharpened his concern about the risks of challenging homophobic language in his classroom:
+His students expressed disapproval with comments like "Oh, that's so gay!", and casually hurled "fag" at each another.
+One of ways that sexual and gender borders are kept well-marked is by using terms for stigmatized sexual practices and identities as general markers of disapproval and disdain (Nayak and Kehily, 1997; Steinberg et al, 1997).
+Lee soon realized that classroom relationships were shaped by language beyond the vocabulary of the prescribed science curriculum.
+Coming out (just a little, and outside of school) made him more sensitive to homophobic language, and this awareness sharpened his concern about the risks of challenging homophobic language in his classroom: